E-CAM/E-CAM-Library/Classical-MD-Modules/modules/OpenPathSampling/ops_sr_shooter/readme.rst

 Purpose of Module
 _________________

-The purpose of this algorithm is to increase the number of generated transitions in a transition path sampling simulation by exclusively shooting from the transition state ensemble(TSE)/ the top of the barrier (hence the name).
+The purpose of this algorithm is to increase the number of generated transitions in a transition path sampling simulation by exclusively shooting from the transition state ensemble (TSE)/the top of the barrier (hence the name).
 Naturally this only works if the approximate location of the TSE is already known and can be given as a function of one or more collective variables.
 In this module any `openpathsampling.Volume`_ object can be used by the user to define the shooting range volume.
+See also the `TSE module`_ for finding the TSE.

 The implementation in this module includes: